Laboratory analysis of benzalkonium chloride

 To limit risks to health and the environment, it is essential to adopt safe usage practices:

-- Training and awareness : Educate professionals on associated risks and good handling practices to avoid unnecessary exposures.
+• Training and awareness : Educating professionals on the associated risks and good handling practices to avoid unnecessary exposures.

 5. Laboratory analysis of benzalkonium chloride